elabftw/elabftw/README.md

 If you see the config file be sure to edit AllowOverride in your <Directory "/var/www/elabftw"> and set it to All.

+## Configure upload size
+By default, the size might be too small, change the value of `upload_max_filesize` in the `/etc/php/php.ini` file.

 ## Final step
 Finally, point your browser to the install folder (install/) and read onscreen instructions.